 If you stay at the Auberge La Source, you’ll have the Sahara Desert right in your backyard!
 It’s just a short walk to the massive dunes so head over there at sunset to get a prime view of the huge expanse of desert.

 You can also book a camel ride to the Auberge La Source Desert Camp right in the middle of the dunes!
 You’ll start with an hour or so ride on a camel and then you will enjoy an epic sunset, a tajine feast for dinner, and finally a sky full of stars before drifting off to sleep in your comfortable tent.

-Then you’ll wake up early in the morning to climb to the highest dune and watch the sun bathe the sand in light.
-This overnight in the desert will be the highlight of your road trip and a once in a lifetime experience!
+Then you’ll wake up early in the morning to climb to the highest dune and watch the sun as it bathes the sand in light.
+This overnight in the desert will be the highlight of your road trip and a once-in-a-lifetime experience!

 Getting to Zagora

 Le Petite Kasbah is situated a bit outside of the city but offers the perfect oasis to relax after a long road trip.
 You’ll love swimming in the pool after enjoying the delicious breakfast spread from the terrace.

 There are many darling outdoor restaurants lining the main street of Zagora.
 You’re likely to find great people watching but unlikely to find a lot of diversity in the menu options offered.
 Have a mint tea and tagine while enjoying the sunshine!

 Things to do in Zagora

 Zagora is the most bustling of all of the cities along your road trip so just taking a walk around town is enjoyable.
 If you’re craving more desert adventures, you can also arrange several excursions from Zagora, although the dunes aren’t nearly as impressive as in Merzouga.